- Our stance on personal data

 - Review by a CoramBAAF staff member of any decision made based solely on automatic processing of your data (i.e. where no human has yet reviewed the outcome and criteria for the decision).

 You have the right to request a copy of any information about you that CoramBAAF holds at any time, and also to have that information corrected if it is inaccurate.
-To ask for your information, please email firstname.lastname@example.org or write to Data Protection Coordinator, CoramBAAF, Coram Campus, 41 Brunswick Square, London, WC1N 1AX.
+To ask for your information, please email email@example.com or write to Data Protection Coordinator, CoramBAAF, Coram Campus, 41 Brunswick Square, London, WC1N 1AX.
+Please note that the most reliable way to contact us during the coronavirus crisis is by email.
 To ask for your information to be amended, please update your online account (where applicable), or speak to your CoramBAAF contact.

 If we choose not to action your request we will explain to you the reasons for our refusal.